 - Narrow down your choices.
 Use the SERVICE, LOCATIONS, GENDER, and LANGUAGE pull-downs at the top of the page to find the right PCP for you.

 - Service: If you are trying to find a PCP for yourself or for your child, choose “Primary Care.”

 - Locations: If you are on campus, choose “Cambridge.”

-- Gender: Use this pull-down menu to show only male PCPs or female PCPs.
+- Gender: Use this pull-down menu to show genders.
 If you don’t care about the gender of your PCP, leave it as “All genders.”

 You can go back and change the settings in the pull-down menus if you don’t have enough choices

 - Look at your results.
 Once you have used the pull-down menus to find PCPs who may be right for you, take a closer look.
-If you want even more information about a particular PCP, just click on his or her name.
-That will open a page with more information and a button that says, “CHOOSE THIS PCP.”
+If you want even more information about a particular PCP, just click on their name.
+That will open a page with more information.
 If you want to go back to the page with your choices, just use your browser’s back button.